bdeitte/fsbench/README.md

 make
 ```

-This will run for several minutes and then dump some timing information to the screen.
+This will run for several minutes and then dump some timing information to a CSV and to the screen .
+If this command doesn't work for you, see the Potential Errors section below.

+The timing information shown can be used in a variety of ways-  (TODO: add more on timing information, show example of it and what is most important in it)

 ### Run Configuration